Skip to content

 The fact that Google Calendar is better suited for calendar management is hardly surprising.
 After all, it's one of the best calendar apps on the market.

 Calendly offers a few features to paying users that make it better suited for scheduling group and team meetings.
-For example, invitees can add up to 10 other guests to the meeting during the initial booking process.
-It also offers a meeting poll feature where invitees can select their preferred meeting time, and then the host can book a meeting based on the votes.
+For example, Calendly offers a meeting poll feature where invitees can select their preferred meeting time, and then the host can book a meeting based on the votes.

 Calendly booking page with a field to enter additional guest emails highlighted.

 If you're a busy sales team, here's where Calendly becomes really invaluable: it offers a round robin feature that automatically assigns an invitee to a specific host based on the invitee's availability.
-And if the original host can no longer make the meeting, Calendly will reassign the meeting.
+It also has a routing feature that ensures (based on what option the guest selects on the booking page) they're booked with the most appropriate team member.
+And if the original host can no longer make the meeting, Calendly will reassign the meeting automatically.
 This completely eliminates the whole "Sorry, something's come up" scenario that no one wants to deal with.

 Google Calendar's booking page is less flexible.
 For example, you can include up to 20 co-hosts on the booking page but only book in one invitee at a time.
 You can add other guests to the invite later, but not at the initial booking stage.
 So if someone books a call with me through my booking page and they want a colleague to join us, they can invite them only after the meeting is booked.

-If you've ever been left staring at yourself on the screen because someone's forgotten about a scheduled video call, you understand how important meeting reminders are.
+If you've ever been left staring at yourself on the screen because someone's forgotten about a scheduled video call, you'll understand how important meeting reminders are.

 Google Calendar and Calendly automatically send email confirmations to invitees after booking.
 Both apps also let you schedule additional reminders to go out closer to the meeting time.
 And if the invitee is a Gmail user, they'll get notified there, too.
 This is where reminders begin and end for Google Calendar appointment scheduling.

-Calendly, on the other hand, takes notifications a step further.
+Calendly takes notifications a step further.
 If you're a paid user, you can send notifications via SMS and email.
-You can even set up custom workflows to trigger communications, which you can also customize, to go out exactly when you want them to.
+You can even set up custom workflows to trigger communications, which you can personalize with their name and organization and customize to go out exactly when you want them to.

-For example, let's say I want to send invitees an email reminder the day before a scheduled meeting, a text 30 minutes before, and a follow-up email after the meeting has ended.
+For example, let's say I want to send invitees an email reminder 24 hours in advance of a scheduled meeting, another reminder an hour beforehand, and a follow-up email after the meeting is over.
 I can automate this exact workflow in Calendly.

 List of communication workflows in Calendly.